Alhambra Visit: Guide with Top Tips and Advice

 The historic Alhambra is so majestic and huge that it can be overwhelming to chalk out the sequence of all things to do and see in Alhambra; especially if you have limited time to tour Granada Spain.
 The Alhambra tickets are valid for one day only.
 Even a hurried Alhambra visit can easily take 4 to 5 hours.
 That is why it is important to chalk out the best way to visit Alhambra.

-Planning the Alhambra Granada Visit
+Planning the Alhambra Visit in Granada Spain

 The recommended tour of the Alhambra spans about 2.5 hours, covering roughly 3.5 km of winding paths, courtyards, and breath taking sights.
 Before you embark on this immersive tour there’s one key thing to keep in mind: the order of your visit is largely determined by the time slot on your ticket for the Nasrid Palaces.
 It’s essential to plan your day around this, as the palaces are the heart of the Alhambra and access is strictly controlled according to the slot mentioned in the ticket.